Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Related Work

 \section{Related Work}

 In Section \ref{sec:pvpower}, we review seminal PV power forecasting methods.
-Then in Section \ref{sec:ml}, we survey time series forecasting as addressed in the literature on Machine Learning (ML), from the perspective of their repurposing potential to the PV power forecasting application.
-Finally, Section \ref{sec:validation} focuses on the peculiarities in terms of forecasting structure and validation which come with ML approaches applied to time series forecasting.
+Then in Section \ref{sec:ml}, we survey the time series forecasting addressed in the machine learning (ML) literature from the perspective of its repurposing potential for the PV power forecasting application.
+Finally, Section \ref{sec:validation} focuses on the distinctive features in terms of forecasting structure and validation that come with ML approaches applied to time series forecasting.